2022 Colorado Springs nightclub shooting: Aftermath

-A vigil was held on November 20 with standing room only at the All Souls Unitarian Church, which was also attended by several members of the City Council.
+A vigil was held on November 20 with standing room only at the All Souls Unitarian Church, which was also attended by several members of the Colorado Springs City Council.

 Additional memorials and events were held throughout the week, which promoted spaces for people to gather and donate.

 Donation drives were set up shortly after the shooting from both local organizations and GoFundMe fundraisers for the victims and their families.

 On November 24, Colorado Springs evangelical ministry Focus on the Family was targeted with a graffiti message, reading: "Their blood is on your hands.
 Five lives taken."

 Perpetrator

 The shooter was identified as Anderson Lee Aldrich, a then 22-year-old resident of Colorado Springs.
 Aldrich was born as Nicholas Franklin Brink on May 20, 2000, in San Diego, California, to Aaron Brink, a former pornographic film actor and mixed martial arts fighter, and Laura Voepel, the daughter of Randy Voepel, a Republican former member of the California State Assembly.
 Voepel and Brink separated and divorced one year after Aldrich's birth, while Voepel went on to receive custody over Aldrich.
 Her tumultuous life – which included multiple arrests and mental health evaluations – resulted in Aldrich being cared for by Voepel's mother and stepfather, who eventually became Aldrich's legal guardians.

 Aldrich grew up in northern San Antonio, Texas, and is a member of The Church of Jesus Christ of Latter-day Saints, though according to the church, had not been involved in church services for at least a decade.
 Records indicate that Aldrich was a target of online bullying that involved homophobic taunts while in middle school.
-A mocking Encyclopedia Dramatica page was created about Aldrich in 2015, and he was also a contributor to the site since he was 15.
+A mocking Encyclopedia Dramatica page was created about Aldrich in 2015, primarily focusing on content Aldrich uploaded to YouTube, and he had also been a contributor to the site since he was 15, although he hadn’t made a edit to the site since 2020.
 In the aftermath of the shooting, the website issued a statement saying: "It wasn't our fault, we swear!"
 Aldrich changed names on April 28, 2016, shortly before turning 16, citing a desire to remove associations with Aaron Brink, who by that point had multiple criminal convictions.

 Aldrich's attorneys have said in court documents that their client identifies as non-binary and uses they/them pronouns, preferring to be addressed as Mx.
 Aldrich.
 Neighbors allege Aldrich to have made hateful comments towards the LGBTQ community in the past, including frequent usage of homophobic slurs.
 Aldrich never mentioned being non-binary prior to the shooting and was referred to with masculine pronouns by family members.
 Police testified they found rainbow-colored shooting targets in Aldrich's home.
 Experts in online extremism have voiced the possibility that Aldrich's proclaimed self-identification could be disingenuous, while the Center for Countering Digital Hate acknowledges the suspect's past actions and impact on the LGBTQ community.